ng-qi-an/Fox/README.md

 **An AI-powered personal assistant for your desktop**

-Fox is a powerful desktop application that brings AI assistance directly to your workflow.
+Fox is a powerful assistant that brings AI directly to you.
 With system-wide writing tools, intelligent chat capabilities, and seamless integration with your daily tasks, Fox helps you write better, think clearer, and work more efficiently.

 ## 📺 Demo
 https://github.com/user-attachments/assets/2f83becf-be13-49b6-860a-c697e4f1d5b0